AbeTavarez/OMQ_Microservices/README.md

 ## Help

-If you encounter any problems or issues summit an issue ticket or pull request.
+If you encounter any problems or issues, please submit an issue ticket or pull request.

 ## Authors